cdapio/cdap/cdap-docs/pipelines/source/creating-pipelines.rst

 Validation
 ==========
-From within Hydrator Studio, the validation button will check the pipeline from within Hydrator Studio, to check that basic settings and naming are correct.
-Messages of any errors found will be shown in Studio.
+From within the CDAP Application Studio, the validation button will examine the pipeline to check that basic settings and naming are correct.
+Messages of any errors found will be shown in the Studio.
 Note that this step is not exhaustive, and errors may still be found when the pipeline is actually published.

 Publishing
 ==========
-Publishing a pipeline takes a *virtual* pipeline (such as a draft in Hydrator Studio, or a configuration JSON file) and creates a *physical* pipeline (a CDAP application) using the configuration file, plugin artifacts, and application template artifacts.
+Publishing a pipeline takes a *virtual* pipeline (such as a draft in the CDAP Application Studio, or a configuration JSON file) and creates a *physical* pipeline (a CDAP application) using the configuration file, plugin artifacts, and application template artifacts.

-Publishing can happen either from with Hydrator Studio or by using command line tools, such as the ``curl`` command with the Lifecycle RESTful API, or the CDAP CLI tool with its ``create app`` command.
+Publishing can happen either from with the CDAP Application Studio or by using command line tools, such as the ``curl`` command with the Lifecycle RESTful API, or the CDAP CLI tool with its ``create app`` command.

-Using either method, published pipelines are visible within both CDAP and Hydrator, and can be cloned and edited using Hydrator Studio.
+Using either method, published pipelines are visible within the CDAP UI, and can be cloned and edited using the CDAP Application Studio.

 Templates and Re-using Pipelines